-At the end of 2012, the market value of LocalTapiola Life's real estate portfolio totalled EUR 528.9 million (EUR 529.9 million).
-The allocation to real estate investments fell to 19.9 per cent (20.5%).
-Real estate investments yielded a return of 4.6 per cent (5.9%) in 2012.
-The real estate investments in the funds amounted to EUR 100.4 million.
-The total return on real estate investments was weighed down by the buildings occupied by LocalTapiola Life itself.
+At the end of 2012, the market value of LocalTapiola General's real estate portfolio totalled EUR 660.7 million (EUR 673.7 million).
+The allocation to real estate investments fell to 21.8 per cent (23.7%) and real estate investments returned 3.3 per cent (6.3%) in 2012.
+The total return on real estate investments was weighed down by the buildings occupied by LocalTapiola General itself.
 The most significant additions to the real estate portfolio were additional investments in real estate funds and projects under construction.
+The value of the assets in real estate funds amounted to EUR 127.4 million.
 The most important construction project was Asunto Oy Helsingin Vanhalinna.
 Almost all of the share capital of As Oy Helsingin Puistokulma was sold in 2012.
-The average vacancy rate rose to 10.3 per cent (8.7%).
+The average vacancy rate rose to 4.4 per cent (2.8%).